GeminonProtocol/Geminon-v1/README.md

 ### Collateral
 GEX token is fully collateralized with gold, Bitcoin, Ethereum, BNB and AVAX.
 We have selected Paxos Gold and Tether Gold as providers for the tokenized gold, Ren Bitcoin for the wrapped version of Bitcoin on Ethereum and BNB, and Avalanche Bridged Bitcoin on Avalanche.
 The weight and address of each collateral is:

 * 20% Paxos Gold (PAXG): 0x45804880De22913dAFE09f4980848ECE6EcbAf78 (Ethereum)
 * 20% Tether Gold (XAUT): 0x68749665FF8D2d112Fa859AA293F07A622782F38 (Ethereum)
 * 10% ren BTC (RENBTC): 0xEB4C2781e4ebA804CE9a9803C67d0893436bB27D (Ethereum)
 * 10% Ethereum (ETH)

 * 10% ren BTC (RENBTC): 0xfCe146bF3146100cfe5dB4129cf6C82b0eF4Ad8c (BNB)
 * 10% BNB (BNB)

 * 10% Bitcoin Avalanche Bridged (BTC.B): 0x152b9d0FdC40C096757F570A51E494bd4b943E50 (AVAX)
 * 10% Avalanche (AVAX)

-The total weight of collateral on each network is: 60% Ethereum, 20% BNB and 20% Avalanche.
+The total weight of collateral on each network is therefore: 60% Ethereum, 20% BNB and 20% Avalanche.